-When applicable, intercompany allocated costs were incorporated into the final recommended budgets that were sent to the various limited partners in the 4th quarter of 2017.
-In approving the 2018 SHA Budget resolution, the Board of Commissioners approved the draft LP budgets and the final budget were submitted to the limited partners for approval.
-Below are the 2018 approved budgets for the limited partnerships.
+When applicable, intercompany allocated costs will be incorporated into the final recommended budgets that will be sent to the various limited partners in the 4th quarter of 2017.
+In approving the 2018 SHA Budget resolution, the Board of Commissioners will approve the draft LP budgets and recognize that final budget approval rests with the limited partners.
+Below are the 2018 draft budgets that will be finalized in October and November of 2017 and submitted to the general partner (SHA) and the limited partners for final approval.